KoljaB/RealtimeSTT/RealtimeSTT_server/PRODUCTION_SERVER.md

 ```

 The `server` extra includes the local Silero ONNX VAD model/runtime required by
+legacy recorder-backed server paths.
+The versioned production WebSocket path
+does not instantiate a recorder or use VAD to decide turn finals.
+Server
-recorder-backed WebSocket sessions.
-Server startup and first connection do not
-depend on an interactive Torch Hub download.
+startup and first connection do not depend on an interactive Torch Hub
+download.

 Then run: